Boundedness in families with applications to arithmetic hyperbolicity: A criterion for persistence of arithmetic hyperbolicity

 \begin{proof}[Proof of Theorem \ref{thm:semi_abvars_intro}] This follows from Theorem \ref{thm:vojta1}. \end{proof}

 In the following remark we explain why our results (and definitions) simplify proofs of Faltings's finiteness theorem for finitely generated $\ZZ$-algebras on affine opens of abelian varieties.

-\begin{remark}[Faltings's theorem over finitely generated fields via specialisation] In \cite{FaltingsLang1} Faltings proved that, if $A$ is an abelian variety over $\Qbar$ and $D\subset A$ is an ample divisor, the affine variety $A-D$ is arithmetically hyperbolic over $\Qbar$.
+\begin{remark}[Faltings's theorem over finitely generated fields via specialisation] In \cite{FaltingsLang1} Faltings proved that, if $A$ is an abelian variety over $\Qbar$ and $D\subset A$ is an ample effective divisor, the affine variety $A-D$ is arithmetically hyperbolic over $\Qbar$.
 That is, for every number field $K$, every finite set of finite places $S$ of $K$, every model $\mathcal{A}$ for $A$ over $\OO_{K,S}$ and every model $\mathcal{D}\subset \mathcal{A}$ for $D\subset A$ over $\OO_{K,S}$, the set $(\mathcal{A}\setminus \mathcal{D})(\OO_{K,S})$ is finite.
 One sometimes also says that the set of $(D,S)$-integral points on $A$ is finite.
-We will now use our results to prove the following extension of Faltings's theorem which does not seem to appear explicitly in the literature, although related results are mentioned in \cite[\S5]{Faltings3}. \begin{theorem}[Faltings + $\epsilon$] Let $L$ be an algebraically closed field of characteristic zero, let $A$ be an abelian variety over $L$, and let $D\subset A$ be an ample divisor.
+We will now use our results to prove the following extension of Faltings's theorem which does not seem to appear explicitly in the literature, although related results are mentioned in \cite[\S5]{Faltings3}.

+\begin{theorem}[Faltings + $\epsilon$] Let $L$ be an algebraically closed field of characteristic zero, let $A$ be an abelian variety over $L$, and let $D\subset A$ be an ample effective divisor.
 Then $A-D$ is arithmetically hyperbolic over $L$. \end{theorem} \begin{proof} (We use Faltings's finiteness theorem over $\Qbar$, the fact that abelian varieties are mildly bounded, and a specialisation argument.)